 A fascinating aspect of the Himalayan pattern is the science behind it.
 The Himalayan mutation alters tyrosinase, the enzyme responsible for melanin (pigment) production.
 Melanin is what controls color, and the mutation makes warmer temperatures deactivate the enzyme.
 The warmer the area of the body, the less melanin is produced to color the coat.
 This partial albinism allows the base coat color to be still seen but at different concentrations.
 The cooler parts of the body, the extremities, have more color because they have more melanin production in the hair follicles.
 A double dilution is responsible for the lighter two colors of Siamese, but they are also based on black and brown basic coats.

+Though no cat is 100% hypoallergenic, Siamese cats are often classified as such due to their low shedding.
 They’ll appreciate being curried to loosen shed hair and then brushed with a soft bristle brush.
 They’ll enjoy it more than they require it, but brushing does stimulate oil production in the hair follicles and helps keep their skin healthy and coat glowing.
 Like all cats, they’ll need their nails trimmed, and brushing their teeth helps prevent periodontal disease.

 Unless your Siamese kitten has a health problem, you’ll have an easy time keeping cat hair to a minimum in the house.
-If you own a Siamese mix, remember that a mix brings traits from both parents, and if your kitten’s other parent is a long-haired, heavily shedding breed, you may have more grooming and clean-up ahead of you.
+If you own a Siamese mix, remember that a mix brings traits from both parents and if your kitten’s other parent is a long-haired, heavily shedding breed, you may have more grooming and clean-up ahead of you.

 Most importantly, cats want to feel safe in their homes.
 There should be plenty of hiding places and designated areas for their food and water away from their litterbox.
 Household items may pose a hazard to your curious companion.
 Your Siamese will be active and athletic.
 You’ll have a climber who needs an outlet for her energy.
 Providing cat trees and scratch toys will help her find appropriate outlets for her desire to climb and scratch.